NBA calls up 4th G League ref; Hawks' McMillan in protocols

 AP Basketball Writer

-Another G League referee was called up by the NBA to work a game on Saturday and another head coach entered the league’s health and safety protocols as it continued finding ways to play through the latest coronavirus outbreak.
+Another G League referee was called up by the NBA to work a game on Saturday and another head coach entered the league’s health and safety protocols, on a day where the number of players on the list dropped considerably.

 Ref Sha’Rae Mitchell was assigned the San Antonio-Detroit game.
 She becomes the fourth G League referee called up in a span of two days — three others worked games on Friday — and is now the 15th woman in league history picked to work a regular-season game.